Why Proper Gel Polish Removal Matters

 Step 1: File the shine

 Lightly file the top layer to remove the shine and seal.
-This helps the remover penetrate the product properly.
-You’re not filing down your natural nail, just breaking the surface.
+You’re not filing down your natural nail — just breaking the surface so remover can work properly.

 Step 2: Soak, don’t force